Creating an Assistant

 Upload product documentation and pricing guides.
 The assistant can answer prospect questions and draft follow-up emails.

-The number of assistants you can create and the models available may depend on your workspace plan.
+The number of assistants you can create may depend on your workspace plan.